 Taking the steps to properly prepare the site will help your new grass grow deep roots.
 This will ensure your lawn stays beautiful and healthy through dry summers and wet winters.

-Till the area.
-Make sure to till at least 2 inches deep before adding any soil amendments or extra topsoil.
-Adding amendments and topsoil too early leads to compaction and prevents root penetration.
+Step 5: Till the area.
+Make sure to till at least 2 inches deep, and add any soil amendments or extra topsoil as necessary.

 Time to hydroseed!
 The site should be ready.